 - a DHMS Portfolio for career purposes (see requirements below)

-- a workable and theoretically sound understanding of the interfaces between Digital Humanities and Media Studies
+- a workable and theoretically sound understanding of the interface between Digital Humanities and Media Studies

 - a practical and theoretical understanding of the humanities, social sciences and the arts in the digital age as they apply to sectors within and beyond the academy

-- an understanding of and experience with collaborative practices in the humanities, social sciences, and the arts as such practices apply to research and teaching with digital tools within and beyond the academy
+- an understanding of and experience with collaborative practices in the humanities, social sciences, and the arts as such practices apply to research, teaching and working with digital tools

 Certificate Requirements (12 credits)